top of page

 Cheap Alternatives if You Want More Coverage

-If the free-to-air package isn't quite enough, a few legal upgrades and add-ons worth knowing about:
+If the free-to-air package isn't quite enough, a few legal upgrades and add-ons are worth knowing about:

 • ITVX Premium (£5.99/month).
 Ad-free streaming and access to a wider catalogue.
 Optional, not required for World Cup matches themselves.